radiantlogic-v8/documentation-new/documentation/cfs/login-password.md

 ![](media/rtc-22.png)

 In the **Mappings** tab, make sure the Attribute corresponds to the attribute available in FID.
-The incoming claim will have a value that looks like `DOMAIN\samAccountName` and the default transformation will extract the `samAccountName`.
+The incoming claim has a value that looks like `DOMAIN\samAccountName` and the default transformation will extract the `samAccountName`.

 ![](media/rtc-23.png)

-Make sure you have enabled the configuration and press the "Save" button.
+Make sure you have enabled the configuration and click "Save".

 >[!note] The RadiantOne Trust Connectors are only working from a CFS Master.
-The CFS Proxy will not try to redirect the users to an RTC.
+The CFS Proxy does not try to redirect the users to an RTC.

 Update with Metadata
 --------------------